 Plop.
 Non-player character.
 A worm like creature with two eyes and a large mouth.
 Main enemy of Grep.
 Plop eats blocks that Grep don't catch.
 Maybe Plop is related to tube?

-Game play is inspired by Tetris, and the dumb claw machine that never gave you the nice toy you wanted when you were a kid.
+Stable's game play is inspired by Tetris, Bomberman, and the annoying claw machine that never awarded you with that toy at the bottom, that you totally needed as a kid.

-Game feel is all the good stuff in a video game, how all of it sounds, looks, moves, rumbles, and flows.
-Game feel is what's most fun about playing any kind of game, both physical on a board or cards, and digital.
-In Stable, we're mixing all of this in so that playing feels good.
+Game feel is all about the good stuff in a video game, how everything sound, look, move, collides, and flows.
+Game feel is what I think is the most fun about playing any kind of game, whether the game is physical on a board or cards, or digitally on a screen.
+In Stable, we of course want to mix all of this, so that playing feels fun and good.

 We have physics!
 When you drop a block into a box, they collide.